mvelazc0/BadZure/README.md

 Specifically, BadZure automates the process of creating multiple entities such as: users, groups, application registrations, service principals and administrative units.
 To simulate common security misconfigurations in real environments, it randomly assigns Azure AD roles, Graph permissions and application ownership privileges to random security principals enabling the creation of unique attack paths within a controlled and vulnerable tenant.

 BadZure is designed for security practitioners with an interest in exploring and understanding Azure AD security.
-The key advantage of BadZure lies in its ability to rapidly build and destroy these populated and vulnerable Azure AD tenants facilitating iterative learning and experimentation.
-It empowers users to learn, test, and develop detection strategies for safeguarding their Azure AD environments against real-world attacks.
+The key advantage of BadZure lies in its ability to rapidly build and destroy populated and randomly generated vulnerable Azure AD tenants facilitating iterative experimentation.

 ## Goals / Use Cases

+It enables  detection engineering teams to collect attack telemetry, develop detection strategies for safeguarding their Azure AD environments against real-world attacks.

 An Azure AD tenant populated with BadZure enables red and blue teams to: